Winter Break Information

 Health and safety inspections

 After the residence halls close, residence life staff will be working in pairs to perform simple safety checks of each room.
 Staff will be checking specifically for open windows (which could cause pipes to freeze), appliances that have not been unplugged (which could cause an electrical fire that could go unnoticed in an empty hall) and unlocked doors and windows (which could invite theft).
 Staff will document any policy violations in plain view.
-As a reminder, the following items are prohibited in residence hall rooms:

 For a complete list of prohibited items, please refer to the policies for residential students.